 How do we Graphic Record?

-By actively listening, we organize information into hand drawn visuals and text in a large format at the front of a room.
+When the speaker starts talking, our brains and markers jump into action.
+By actively listening, we organize information into hand-drawn visuals and text in a large format at the front of a room.
 A graphic recorder always has content, color, composition, type and scale in mind when graphic recording.